pssc/ha-addon-squeezelite/squeezelite/DOCS.md

 ### Option (optional): `output`
 Audio output device.
 Please check the log after startup for a list of possible outputs \
 defult will typically be the HA pulse audio.
+Using this option casues the addon to use the alsa build \
+rather than the pulse audio build.

 ### Option (optional): `clientmac`
 A "dummy mac" to make the player unique otherwise a random one is generated per install.